emlite/emlite-cpp/README.md

 ### Using wasm32-wasi, wasm32-wasip1 or emscripten
 #### In the browser
-To use emlite with wasm32-wasi, wasm32-wasip1 or emscripten** in your web stack, you will need a wasi javascript polyfill, here we use @bjorn3/browser_wasi_shim to provides us with said polyfill:
+To use emlite with wasm32-wasi, wasm32-wasip1 or standalone_wasm emscripten** in your web stack, you will need a wasi javascript polyfill, here we use @bjorn3/browser_wasi_shim to provides us with said polyfill:
 ```bash
 npm install emlite
 npm install @bjorn3/browser_wasi_shim